All Episodes

 But outside the box, commentary and analysis.

-The outside the box observation is one of the most insightful things he said, because he's saying that you are free because of your unique position and your character actually to think and comment freely.
+The outside the box observation is one of the most insightful things he said because he's saying that you are free because of your unique position and your character actually to think and comment freely.

-Thus, you see things that others with conflicts of interest and agendas don't see, and you benefit your audience uniquely by sharing them.
+Thus, you see things that others with conflicts of interest and agendas don't see.

 Hell, I understand what the guy was saying better than even he does.

-Now what am I?
+Now, what am I?

-Well that is deep.
+That is deep.

-That's how he ends up so he's look, I don't want to go through all that point by point, but there's there's a lot of truth in that.
+Look, I don't want to go through all that point by point, but there's a lot of truth in that.

-And he doesn't want people to get that impression.
+And he doesn't want people to get that impression, which I have addressed countless, countless times here.

-You know, I've I've often said that this program is a combination of two things that you don't see anywhere else.
+You know, I've often said that this program is a combination of two things that you don't see anywhere else.

-One is the serious, honest, in-depth discussion of ideas combined with off the wall, irreverent humor, satire, and parody, both sides with credibility.
+One is the serious, honest, in-depth discussion of ideas combined with off-the-wall irreverent humor, satire, and parody, both sides with credibility.

-And you don't find this, for example for example, back in the old nightline days, if Ted Coppel opened a show with a joke monologue, you'd say, what is this?
+For example, back in the old Nightwine days, if Ted Coppel opened a show with a joke monologue, you'd say, what is this?

-That's not why I'm tuned in here, and you'd be nervous.
+That's not why I'm tuned in here.

 Johnny Carson ever threw the monologue out and really did nothing but tell you what he thinks about things, and you'd think you're watching ESPN and you'd cancel your subscription.